william-stacken/Tiriryarai/README.md

  - Add a reference to the `Tiriryarai` project, `System.Web`, `System.Runtime.Config`, and `Mono.Security`.
  - Create a new class that implements the [`IManInTheMiddle`](Tiriryarai/Server/IManInTheMiddle.cs) interface.
- - In the main method, create an instance of the [`HttpsMitmProxy`](Tiriryarai/Server/HttpsMitmProxy.cs) class and call its `Start()` method by passing an instance of the class implementeing `IManInTheMiddle`, a port number, and optionally an IP address, a directory to keep the files mentioned in [2.
-Files](#2-files) and a log verbosity used to filter unwanted logs.
+ - In the main method, create an instance of the [`HttpsMitmProxy`](Tiriryarai/Server/HttpsMitmProxy.cs) class and call its `Start()` method by passing an instance of the [`HttpsMitmProxyParams`](Tiriryarai/Util/HttpsMitmProxyParams.cs) class.

 [`TiriryaraiMitm`](TiriryaraiMitm) contains a dummy example plugin that can be used for reference.
+It makes use of the `Mono.Options` nuget package to parse command line arguments.

 ## 5. How To Use
 The first time Tiriryarai starts up it needs to generate `-RootCA-.pfx` and `-OcspCA-.pfx`, which takes